Homify-Automations/homiefy/src/data/services/service-4.md

     - label: "Water Quality Monitors"
       value: "
-      <p>Keep track of your water’s safety and purity in real-time, ensuring that you and your family are always consuming clean and safe water.</p>
+      <p>Keep track of your water's safety and purity in real-time, ensuring that you and your family are always consuming clean and safe water.</p>
       "

     - label: "Smart Cleaning"
       value: "
       <p>Simplify your cleaning tasks with automated, efficient technology that helps keep your home clean with minimal effort.</p>
       "

+backgroundVideo: "/videos/4.mp4"
 ---